 To be followed in 2004 by Amazon Abyss

 Kate joined Peter Snow and underwater cameraman Mike de Gruy to present BBC’s The Abyss.
 She descended 300 meters (1000 ft) underwater in a submarine, in search of the rarely seen six-gilled shark.

 A group of hard-nut scientists were plonked in the middle of nowhere all round the world, and given a series of complex scientific tasks to accomplish using only the most basic of materials.
 This was such a success that the team went on to make a total of six series.

 Co-presenting with Quentin Willson

 Co-presenting with Matthew Kelly

 Kate becomes a regular contributor.

-Back in the UK, Kate decided to become a TV presenter full-time, presenting the first series of Animal Park from Longleat House in Wiltshire.
-A year later, Kate was joined at Longleat by Ben Fogle, fresh from his Castaway island in Scotland.
+Kate presented the first series of Animal Park from Longleat House in Wiltshire.
+A year later Kate was joined at Longleat by Ben Fogle, fresh from his Castaway island in Scotland.